Jordan Akins

-Jordan Nikemian Akins (born April 19, 1992) is an American professional football tight end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the UCF Knights.
+Jordan Nikemian Akins (born April 19, 1992) is an American professional football tight end.
+He played college football for the UCF Knights and was selected by the Houston Texans in the third round of the 2018 NFL draft.
+Akins has also played for the Cleveland Browns.

 Early life

 Akins graduated from Union Grove High School in McDonough, Georgia.
 He earned All-State honors as both a junior and senior, as well as All-Conference as a sophomore.
-He committed and signed to play football for the UCF Knights, choosing the Knights over schools such as LSU and Georgia.
-However, after being drafted by the Texas Rangers in the third round of the 2010 MLB Draft, he chose to pursue a baseball career instead of attending UCF and signed with the Rangers.
+Akins committed and signed to play football for the UCF Knights, choosing the Knights over schools such as LSU and Georgia.
+However, after being drafted by the Texas Rangers in the third round of the 2010 MLB draft, he chose to pursue a baseball career instead of attending UCF and signed with the Rangers.
 Akins struggled in the minor leagues, hitting .218 over four seasons and never rising above high-A ball.
 He retired from baseball after the 2013 season and returned to play football at UCF.